JNF is Making a Difference in the Lives of Countless Israelis

 Plant Trees to Attract the Bees in the Plugot Forest

-This Tu Bishat, we invite you to participate in our most time-honoured tradition and help us renew the arson-balloon damaged Plugot Forest with new, “bee-puller” trees to increase the bee populations by attracting other bees to the area.
+This Tu Bi’Shevat, we invite you to participate in our most time-honoured tradition and help us renew the arson-balloon damaged Plugot Forest with new, “bee-puller” trees to increase the bee populations by attracting other bees to the area.
 Bees are central to the functioning of our entire ecosystem by fertilizing which produce 90% of the world’s food.

 Located in the Northern Negev close to the city of Kiryat Gat, the Plugot Forest holds great significance in Israeli history as the site of one of the great battles during the War of Independence and includes many other heritage sites and is a wonderful recreational spot for families to spend quality time immersed in nature.

-This year, plant some trees to attract the bees!
+Plant some trees to attract the bees!

-JNF Montreal’s New Monthly Giving Program
+JNF Atlantic’s New Monthly Giving Program

-In Jewish tradition, a new chodesh (hebrew for month) symbolizes a fresh start.
-The root of chodesh is chadash (hebrew for new), and each month brings new opportunities and hope for health and happiness.
+In Jewish tradition, a new Chodesh (hebrew for month) symbolizes a fresh start.
+The root of Chodesh is chadash (hebrew for new), and each month brings new opportunities and hope for health and happiness.

 Start 2021 off by donating monthly to JNF and help us carry out our core mission, supporting the land and the people of Israel, by joining our new Monthly Giving program.